-- w.
+v.
+Survey Or Personnel Survey.
+An organized effort to obtain information from persons about themselves, their attitudes, perceptions, beliefs, opinions, or interests where the acquisition of such information is not a normal administrative requirement internal to the command. w.
 Person.
-An individual, partnership, association, corporation, business trust, or legal representative, an organized group of individuals, a State, territorial, or local government or branch, or a political subdivision of a State, territorial, or local government or a branch of a political subdivision. - x.
+An individual, partnership, association, corporation, business trust, or legal representative, an organized group of individuals, a State, territorial, or local government or branch, or a political subdivision of a State, territorial, or local government or a branch of a political subdivision.

+x.
 Unlicensed Information Collection.
-An information collection that has \underline{not} been sufficiently justified by the action officer, reviewed and approved by the Information Control Manager, and \underline{not} assigned a Report Control Symbol or an exemption authority.
+An information collection that has not been sufficiently justified by the action officer, reviewed and approved by the Information Control Manager, and not assigned a Report Control Symbol or an exemption authority.